A small team of researchers in the United Kingdom have been researching the cut-flower industry for over a decade.

 “In general terms, it is beneficial to procure flowers that are certified in some way.
 Certifications are no panacea, but they are a start.
 That said, smaller operations who may well operate in a very sustainable fashion are unlikely to have expensive certifications.
 Imported flowers are not necessarily off-limits as there are broader sustainability benefits to supporting producers across the globe.
 But certainly, look for certifications for imports (preferably Fairtrade or similar) and preferably shipped rather than flown.
 The key thing is to be alert and ask questions of suppliers.”

-Dr Bek acknowledges that it is pretty much impossible for any individual florist to police all of these issues themselves.
+Prof Bek acknowledges that it is pretty much impossible for any individual florist to police all of these issues themselves.
 “What I think is very important is for industry bodies and associations to work together, gathering information and engaging in discussion and debates with different stakeholders.
 Best practices can then be agreed and pursued.”

 “It is also critically important to recognise that the issues are complex and that there are few ‘easy’ answers to most of the questions, and that knowledge is evolving all the time.
 The pathway to sustainability is very much a journey and the practices we will recognise as ‘best in class’ in ten years’ time will no doubt be different to now.
 And this is fine!
 The critical thing is to embark on the journey and be committed to the core principles of reducing negative impacts and promoting positive impacts.
 An open-minded approach is important.
 Throwing mud around does not actually shift the dial or create a fertile environment for constructive debate.
 Equally, we all have to be alert to the fact that there will be opportunists trying to market products as sustainable when they are anything but.”

-The SFN has joined the Sustainable Cut Flower Project’s stakeholder group and is grateful to both Dr David Bek and Dr Jill Timms for their contribution to the SFN’s Foundation in Sustainable Floristry course.
+The SFN has joined the Sustainable Cut Flower Project’s stakeholder group and is grateful to both Prof. David Bek and Dr Jill Timms for their contribution to the SFN’s Foundation in Sustainable Floristry course.